123MHao/DL-NICE/README.md

 * The proposed method was implemented in the TensorFlow framework.
 The DLNICE model was trained using the provided training set.
 * During training, a batch size of 32 and a total of 30 iterations were employed.
 The optimizer used was Adam, with a learning rate of 0.002.
-* The activation function utilized in the model was the Leaky Rectified Lin-ear Unit (Leaky ReLU).
+* The activation function utilized in the model was the Leaky Rectified Linear Unit (Leaky ReLU).

 # Usage